 Centre for Evidence-based Policy Advice (IWH-CEP)

 The Centre for Evidence-based Policy Consulting (IWH-CEP) of the IWH was founded in 2014.
-This is a platform, which bundles up activities in research, teaching, and policy consulting and is structured with the objective of creating better foundations for a causal analysis of policy instruments in Germany.
+It is a platform that bundles and structures activities in research, teaching, and policy consulting.
+IWH-CEP pursues the objective of creating better foundations for a causal analysis of policy implemented across different sectors.

 IWH-CEP is designed as a service unit and supports the activities in the research groups by providing access to a supra-regional research and policy consulting network as well as access to data sets for causal analyses.
 IWH-CEP lies at the interface between three areas of responsibility and carries out coordination functions between them.

 Centre for Evidence-based Policy Advice (IWH-CEP)

 The government intervenes in the market mechanism through a lot of policy instruments in order to achieve various economic objectives.
 However, for policy makers, it is important to know whether the originally intended objectives are also achieved.
 Scientific methods can make a significant contribution to this.
 These are necessary to establish a clear connection between a policy instrument and its effect.
 Against this background, the Centre for Evidence-based Policy Consulting (IWH-CEP) at the IWH was founded.

 Research and Policy Consulting